New research explores ways to protect kidneys from sudden injury

 Acute kidney injury is common in hospital settings and can affect people with and without pre-existing kidney disease.
 For those already living with chronic kidney disease, AKI can lead to a permanent loss of kidney function or increase the likelihood of needing dialysis.

 At present, treatment for AKI is largely supportive.
 There are no medicines that specifically prevent this type of injury.
 Research that helps explain why kidney cells fail is an important step towards better care in the future.
+Understanding the role of ceramides could eventually lead to treatments that protect kidneys during serious illness.

 It is important to be clear that this research is still at an early, experimental stage.
 The findings come from laboratory and animal studies, not from trials in people.
 This means it is not a treatment and not something currently available to patients.

 However, the work helps researchers better understand the biological processes behind kidney injury.
 Over time, this knowledge may support the development of safer, more effective ways to protect kidneys during serious illness.
+If you have questions about your own kidney care, your renal team remains the best source of advice.

 At MRIKPA, we follow research developments like this to help patients and carers stay informed about how kidney care may evolve in the years ahead.
+We will continue to monitor progress and share updates as they become clearer.

 Share this article